Expectations of normal behaviour

 Primates should display self-grooming, feeding and drinking behaviours relevant to the species concerned.

 These maintenance behaviours are essential for primates’ physical well being and also provide stimulation.

 Changes in maintenance behaviours can provide an early warning sign of a problem.
-For instance, reduced feeding or drinking can indicate a problem before body weight or condition is affected.
+For instance, reduced feeding or drinking can mean a problem before body weight or condition is affected.
 Over-drinking and over-eating can be indicative of a problem.

-Similarly, self-grooming is a normal behaviour, but over-grooming (which has been linked to tension and anxiety) can result in hair loss and skin sores.
+Self-grooming is a normal behaviour, but over-grooming (which has been linked to tension and anxiety) can result in hair loss and skin sores.
 Hair-plucking is a health concern, especially if the hair is swallowed and forms hair-balls in the digestive tract.